 The information below is subject to change.
 Please check with the university once enrolments open for the time period you are interested in.

-- Semester 1 placement students work at RLC one full day per week for the semester: February to May 2023.
+- Semester 1 placement students work at RLC one full day per week for the semester.

-- Semester 2 placement students work at RLC one full day per week for the semester: August to November 2023.
+- Semester 2 placement students work at RLC one full day per week for the semester.

 More information and how to apply

 Eligibility: Eligibility requirements are set by the university.
 Being a current or past volunteer at RLC does not affect your eligibility either way.

 Applications: Do not apply directly to RLC - please apply to the university.